 RisorgiMarche- July and August https://risorgimarche.it & https://www.facebook.com/risorgimarche/

 RisorgiMarche is a “solidarity festival for the revival of communities affected by the earthquake.”
-2021 will be the fifth annual and the idea is to get back to nature and connect with the people in this area in a positive way.
+2022 will be the sixth annual and the idea is to get back to nature and connect with the people in this area in a positive way.
 Concerts are held in villages and archeological sites throughout the area, and collaborative excursions are offered.

 Medievalia Palio San Ginesio - August 10-15 Five days of historical reenactments that begin with the Battaglia della Fornarina, which occurred in 1377 when a young baker on her way to start the ovens discovered the city was about to be attacked by Fermo and sounded the alarm.
 Largely thanks to her, the city was able to fend off the would-be attackers.
 The four districts of the village compete in archery, crossbow, jousting, and other Medieval contests, with the highlight being two palio horse races.
 Period costumes, dances, and food all highlight San Ginesio’s most prestigious event.

 Ten days of celebrating the famous stuffed and fried Ascolane olive.
 The city hosts a huge festival with a White Night, performances, cooking demonstrations, music, shows, and other events.

 The composer Gioachino Rossini was born in Pesaro and every year since 1980 Pesaro has held a festival that features not only his famous operas but his lesser-known works.

 Sagra del Vin Cotto - Loro Piceno - https://www.facebook.com/FestivaldelvinocottoLoroP...

 Loro Piceno is famous for its Vino Cotto and they celebrate it every August with a weekend-long celebration.
 Vino cotto tastings, a food and local products market, live music, shows, museum visits, and children’s activities are all on the menu.